Mauro Icardi: 2022–23: Turkish Footballer of the Year and league title

-He began the season in Paris without participating in a game for PSG, however he was named for the match against Nantes for the final of Trophée des Champions.

-The decision was made by coach Galtier to keep Icardi out of the squad list for the Champions League for the season.

 On 8 September 2022, Icardi signed a one-year loan contract with Turkish Süper Lig club Galatasaray.
 He was presented to thousands of fans when he landed at Atatürk Airport in the same night.

-Icardi made his official debut for the side on 16 September 2022, coming off the bench in a 2–1 win against Konyaspor.
+Icardi made his official debut for the side on 16 September, coming off the bench in a 2–1 win against Konyaspor.
 Notably, he played a significant role in the encounter against Alanyaspor on 23 October, where he netted his first league goal and contributed a pivotal outside-of-foot assist to Dries Mertens, ultimately helping them get a draw.
 Demonstrating his prowess, Icardi had another fine performance in a 7–0 triumph over İstanbul Başakşehir, recording one goal and two assists.
 Following a minor injury sustained towards the end of the 2022 FIFA World Cup, the Argentine footballer made an impressive comeback by scoring and assisting in the intercontinental derby against Fenerbahçe, within just fifteen minutes of play.
 His passion and determination quickly earned him a place in the hearts of the fans.
 During a match against Antalyaspor at the Nef Stadium, the song "Aşkın Olayım," which had been dedicated to Icardi for some time, was played, further solidifying his connection with the supporters.

 On 14 April 2023, Icardi scored a hat-trick and recorded a further assist in a 6–0 win over Kayserispor.
 Following a 4–1 away victory against Ankaragücü on 30 May, in which Icardi scored a brace, Galatasaray secured the 2022–23 Süper Lig title.
 Icardi then scored in Galatasaray's reverse fixture against Fenerbahçe on 4 June, capping off a run of 13 goals in 9 matches.
 This also meant he had scored in all of the derby games he played in for his side (against Fenerbahçe and Beşiktaş).
 Icardi would conclude the league campaign with 22 goals and 7 assists.

 2023–24: Süper Lig top goalscorer and back-to-back league titles

-"Some players have a gift on the pitch, mine is scoring goals.
-There's no secret.
-I recently reached the milestone of 200 goals, and with every goal I score, I'm genuinely delighted by the support of the fans."